STEP #1: BED BUG FREE ZONE

 ▘Thoroughly vacuum the carpet.
 You will be vacuuming up all the diatomaceous earth you laid down.
 After vacuuming the carpet, vacuum it a second time.
 Remember, you want to be very thorough, because you are trying to vacuum up any bed bugs or eggs that might be hidden in the carpet.

 Use a carpet shampooer.
 After vacuuming, clean this area with a carpet shampooer.
-You are doing this in an abundance of caution to get any bed bugs that vacuuming might have missed.
+You are doing this be careful to get any bed bugs that vacuuming might have missed.
 Like vacuuming, shampooing the carpet won’t kill bed bugs but it will help mechanically remove them.

 After Cleaning, Lay Down Additional Diatomaceous Earth